State of Vietnam: Partition (1954–55)

-After the Geneva Conference of 1954, as well as becoming fully independent with its departure from the French Union, the State of Vietnam became territorially confined to those lands of Vietnam south of the 17th parallel, and as such became commonly known as Republic of Vietnam.
-Communist forces entered Hanoi on 10 October 1954.
+The Geneva Accords, signed between the French and the Viet Minh on 21 July 1954, ended the Indochina War by establishing a temporary division of Vietnam at the 17th parallel, with the DRV in the North and the State of Vietnam in the South, pending nationwide elections scheduled for July 1956.
+Communist forces entered Hanoi on 10 October 1954, replacing the French Union forces that were withdrawing South.
+During the 300-day period of relocation, around 120,000 Viet Minh personnel moved North.
+Meanwhile, at least 500,000 Catholics, about 200,000 Buddhists, and tens of thousands from minority groups moved South, many via Operation Passage to Freedom.

-The massive semi-voluntary migration of anti-communist north Vietnamese, essentially Roman Catholic people, proceeded during the French-American Operation Passage to Freedom from 1954 to 1955.
+The State of Vietnam and the United States were firmly opposed to the final settlement at Geneva and the partition of Vietnam.
+In July 1955, Prime Minister Ngo Dinh Diem announced in a broadcast that South Vietnam would not participate in the elections specified in the Geneva Accords, as they had not signed the agreement and therefore were not bound by it.

 Politics

-Provisional Central Government of Vietnam (1948–49)
+Provisional Central Government of Vietnam

 On May 27, 1948, Nguyễn Văn Xuân, then President of the Republic of Cochinchina, became President of the Provisional Central Government of Vietnam (Thủ tướng lâm thời) following the merging of the government of Cochin China and Vietnam in what is sometimes referred as "Pre-Vietnam".

-State of Vietnam (1949–55)
+State of Vietnam

 On June 14, 1949, Bảo Đại was appointed Chief of State (Quốc trưởng) of the State of Vietnam; he was concurrently Prime Minister for a short while (Kiêm nhiệm Thủ tướng).

 On October 26, 1955, the Republic of Vietnam was established and Ngô Đình Diệm became the first President of the Republic.

-Leaders (1948–55)
+Leaders

 1955 referendum, Republic of Vietnam

 In South Vietnam, a referendum was scheduled for 23 October 1955 to determine the future direction of the south, in which the people would choose Diệm or Bảo Đại as the leader of South Vietnam.
-During the election, Diệm's brother Ngô Đình Nhu and the Cần Lao Party supplied Diệm's electoral base in organizing and supervising the elections, especially the propaganda campaign for destroying Bảo Đại's reputation.
+During the election, Diệm's brother Ngô Đình Nhu and the Personalist Labor Revolutionary Party (commonly known as "Cần Lao Party") supplied Diệm's electoral base in organizing and supervising the elections, especially the propaganda campaign for destroying Bảo Đại's reputation.
 Supporters of Bảo Đại were not allowed to campaign, and were physically attacked by Nhu's workers.
 Official results showed 98.2 per cent of voters favoured Diệm, an implausibly high result that was condemned as fraudulent.
 The total number of votes far exceeded the number of registered voters by over 380,000, further evidence that the referendum was heavily rigged.
 For example, only 450,000 voters were registered in Saigon, but 605,025 were said to have voted for Diệm.
-On 26 October, Diệm proclaimed the Republic of Vietnam—widely known as South Vietnam—whose reformed army, with American assistance, pursued the conflict with North Vietnam; the Việt Cộng replaced the Viet Minh, in the Vietnam War.
+On 26 October, Diệm proclaimed the Republic of Vietnam—widely known as South Vietnam—whose reformed army, with American assistance, pursued the conflict with North Vietnam; the Viet Cong replaced the Viet Minh, in the Vietnam War.